-Widget pw = new (std::cerr) Widget; // call operator
+Widget pw = new (std::cerr) Widget; // call operator new, passing cerr as

-// the ostream; t.
+// the ostream; this leaks memory

-// if the Widget
+// if the Widget constructor throws

 Once again, if memory allocation succeeds and the Widget constructor throws an exception, the runtime system is responsible for undoing the allocation that operator new performed.
 However, the runtime system can't really understand how the called version of operator new works, so it can't undo the allocation itself.
 Instead, the runtime system looks for a version of operator delete that takes the same number and types of extra arguments as operator new, and, if it finds it, that's the one it calls.
-In this case, operator new takes an extra argument of type ostream&, so the corresponding operator delete would have this signature: By analogy with placement versions of new, versions of operator delete that take extra parameters are known as placement deletes.
-In this case, Widget declares no placement version of operator delete, so the runtime system doesn't know how to undo what the call to placement new does.
-As a result, it does nothing.
-In this example, no operator delete is called if the Widget constructor throws an exception!
+In this case, operator new takes an extra argument of type ostream&, so the corresponding operator delete would have this signature: